Discover how walnuts, almonds and other nuts can help lower cholesterol when eaten as part of a balanced diet.By Mayo Clinic Staff

-Eating nuts as part of a healthy diet may be good for your heart.
+Eating nuts as part of a healthy diet may be good for the heart.
 Nuts contain unsaturated fatty acids and other nutrients.
 And they're a great snack food — inexpensive, easy to store and easy to pack when you're on the go.

 - Unsaturated fats.
 It's not entirely clear why, but it's thought that the "good" fats in nuts — both monounsaturated and polyunsaturated fats — lower bad cholesterol levels.

-Almonds, macadamia nuts, hazelnuts and pecans are other nuts that appear to be quite heart healthy.
-And peanuts — which are technically not a nut, but a legume, like beans — seem to be relatively healthy.
+Almonds, macadamia nuts, hazelnuts and pecans also appear to be quite heart healthy.
+So are peanuts — though they are technically not a nut, but a legume, like beans.

 Here's some nutrition information on common types of nuts.
 All calorie and fat content measurements are for 1 ounce, or 28.4 grams (g), of unsalted nuts.

 |Type of nut

 |Brazil nuts, raw

 |Hazelnuts (filberts), raw

 |Macadamia nuts, dry-roasted